Baskarperiyasamy/Smart-E-Commerce-Platform_Returns-Refunds/README.md

    ```
    This prints a `whsec_...` value — paste it into `.env` as
    `STRIPE_WEBHOOK_SECRET`.
 Keep this terminal running any time you test
-   checkout locally; it's what forwards Stripe's payment-confirmation
-   events to your backend.
+   checkout, or an admin return approval (which also calls Stripe), locally.

-### Set up Email Notifications (new)
+### Set up Email Notifications

 Notifications are sent via SMTP.
 Easiest option — a Gmail account: